open-webrtc-toolkit/owt-client-javascript/docs/design/webtransport.md

 ## Internal Changes

-JavaScript SDK creates a QuicTransport with a QUIC agent when QUIC agent is enabled at server side, and WebTransport is supported at client side.
-When app publishes or subscribes a data stream, a new QuicStream is created.
+JavaScript SDK creates a WebTransport with a QUIC agent when QUIC agent is enabled at server side, and WebTransport is supported at client side.
+When app publishes or subscribes a data stream, a new `BidirectionalStream` is created.

 ## Limitations